DiegoCaridei/Openweathermap/README.md

 * Give some thought to what will make a decent user experience.
 We would like to see something readable but with no need to go all out on sleek and flashy UI elements. --> classic uitableview

-* Use any supporting technologies, package managers, build systems, component libraries that you are familiar with and feel are appropriate. --> I did not use any third party library
+* Use any supporting technologies, package managers, build systems, component libraries that you are familiar with and feel are appropriate. --> I did not use any third part library

 ### **NOTE**